 Nelson & District Hospice Society

 It is mandatory that all potential volunteers attend the full training as well as participate in a preliminary interview with the area coordinator.
 A criminal record check, two references and a signed confidentiality form will also be required.
-Applications will not move forward until these requirements are met.
+Trainees may not begin volunteering until all of these requirements are met.

 Everyone must submit an application, even if you do NOT intend to become a Nelson Hospice volunteer.